ibm-cloud-docs/language-translator/translation-models.md

 ```
 {: pre}

 The method returns a complete list of all supported languages, sorted by `language` code (for example, `af`, `ar`).
 In addition to basic information about each language, the response indicates whether the language is `supported_as_source` for translation and `supported_as_target` for translation.
+It also lists whether the language is `identifiable`.

 ```json
 "languages": [